aiidateam/aiida-tutorials/docs/pages/2019_IIT_Mandi_India/sections/setup.rst

    ``chmod 600 ~/.ssh/aiida_tutorial_NUM``.
 You can check check with ``ls -l`` that the permissions of this file are now ``-rw-------``.

-After that ssh key is in place, you can add the following block your ``~/.ssh/config`` file:
+After the ssh key file is in place, add the following block to your ``~/.ssh/config`` file:

 .. code:: bash